 Everything starts with research.

-The most useful thing about this project wasn't the competitor data itself — it was giving a small, design-focused team permission to do less, but do it with intention.
+The most useful thing about this project wasn't the competitor data itself — it was practicing the reframe that makes this kind of research actually land with a creative team.
 The research showed that consistent quality across a narrow set of content pillars outperformed broad but scattered posting every time.
-That reframe turned social media from an overwhelming obligation into something the team could own confidently.
+That insight turns social media from an overwhelming obligation into something a small team can own with intention.
+That's the kind of clarity I try to bring to every strategy engagement.

 What I Did

-Competitive Audit Across Four Agencies I selected four agencies of varying sizes (from 5-person studios to 200-person firms) that the client admired and analyzed their website content, social media accounts, and brand voice.
-For each, I documented their content pillars, follower metrics, posting patterns, and the specific tactics that made their presence effective.
+Competitive Audit Across Four Agencies I selected four real agencies of varying sizes — from 5-person studios to 200-person firms — that represent the kind of work the imagined client admires, and analyzed their website content, social accounts, and brand voice.
+For each, I documented content pillars, follower metrics, posting patterns, and the specific tactics that made their presence effective.

-Content Pillar Analysis Across all four competitors, I identified recurring content categories — project showcases, award announcements, company culture moments, partner amplification, and thought leadership — and mapped which combinations each agency relied on.
-This revealed that even the most successful agencies used as few as three pillars, as long as the visual execution stayed fresh.
-The key insight: client work was universally the dominant pillar, and the two or three supplementary categories could remain lighter-weight.
+Content Pillar Analysis Across all four agencies, I identified recurring content categories — project showcases, award announcements, company culture moments, partner amplification, and thought leadership — and mapped which combinations each relied on.
+Even the most successful agencies used as few as three pillars, as long as the visual execution stayed fresh.
+The key finding: client work was universally the dominant pillar, and the supplementary categories could remain deliberately lighter-weight.

 Voice & Messaging Breakdown I evaluated how each agency balanced creative, sometimes abstract brand language with clarity about their actual services.
-One standout finding was that the most effective sites layered visual interactivity with straightforward copy — the design invited exploration, but the messaging never left users confused about what the agency actually did.
-I recommended the client adopt a similar approach: lead with aesthetic, but reinforce it with plain-spoken descriptions.
+The most effective sites layered visual interactivity with straightforward copy — design invited exploration, but messaging never left visitors confused about what the agency did.
+I translated this into a recommendation for the fictional client: lead with aesthetic, reinforce it with plain-spoken descriptions.

-Platform-Specific Recommendations I delivered tactical guidance for Instagram and LinkedIn, including how to treat Instagram's saved stories as a curated visual portfolio, how to vary post composition (mixing close-up detail shots with wider contextual images), and why creating social-first content — rather than just repurposing deliverables — produced stronger engagement among the agencies studied.
+Platform-Specific Recommendations I developed tactical guidance for Instagram and LinkedIn, including how to treat Instagram's saved stories as a curated visual portfolio, how to vary post composition between close-up detail shots and wider contextual images, and why creating social-first content — rather than just repurposing client deliverables — drives stronger engagement.

-Engagement & Community-Building Strategy I proposed an initiative to actively engage with peer agencies and industry contacts through tagging, congratulatory posts, and reposting — a tactic I observed working well for several of the competitors.
-This wasn't about self-promotion; it was about cultivating goodwill and visibility within a design community that rewards generosity.
+Engagement & Community-Building Strategy I proposed an outreach initiative built around tagging, congratulatory posts, and strategic reposting of peer agencies and industry contacts — a tactic I observed working well across several of the agencies I studied.
+The underlying logic: visibility in a design community comes as much from generosity as self-promotion.

 Key Deliverables

-A visual research deck presented to the client's leadership team, organized around goals, competitor profiles, and best practices
+A visual research deck organized around goals, competitor profiles, and best practices

 1. A recommended content pillar framework tailored to the agency's size and capacity